 There are other ways, like donations (which we tried and were not very successful with; more on that later) or setting up a premium system, where users can pay to remove the ads and get some goodies.
-Premium systems do work, and we'll eventually get there, but it requires a significant development effort (that we will need to hire someone for).
+Premium systems do work, and in August 2017, we finally released our own.
+You can subscribe here and it removes all ads and tracking.

 Ads -- How does it all work?

 We're too small to contact other companies to advertise on our website, so we need an intermediary.
 Larger (much larger) companies, like curse.com, have sales teams that are dedicated to the task.
-In our case, we work with Intergi Inc., an ad agency that is #1 in the US for advertisement on gaming websites.
+In our case, we have worked with several reputable ad agencies other the years (Intergi, Playwire, Proper Media, Enthusiat Gaming, etc.).
 They do all the advertisement-related work and we share the revenues earned on Icy Veins.
 They negotiate with big companies in the video game industry (Blizzard, Activision, Bioware, Sony, etc.) to sell ad space on the sites they managed (including Icy Veins).